amarasovic/amarasovic.github.io/contact/index.md

 My name is pronounced as Ah-nah Mara-so-veetch, with "Mara" as the actress "Mara Wilson".

-**If your inquiry is addressed there, I might prioritized other emails in my evergrowing inbox.**
+*If your inquiry is addressed there, I might prioritized other emails in my evergrowing inbox.*

 {::options parse_block_html="true" /}

 <details>
 <summary markdown="span"><b>Can I be your TA?</b> [Click to expand!]</summary>

 Please apply here: https://ta.cs.utah.edu/.
-Sending an email is unnecessary because I get all the information I need in the portal, so I will not answer to such emails.
+Sending an email is not needed because I get all the information I need in the portal, so I don't answer such emails.

 </details>
 <br/>